-SVS has used medium-density fiberboard in the construction of this woofer just like the PB1000.
+SVS has used medium-density fiberboard to construct this woofer, just like the PB1000.
 Additionally, SVS has also placed a 2-inch thick layer of materials to dampen to ensure the quality of the sound filters well through this layer.

-With the padding on, the light is pretty subtle but when you take the grill off, the light draws a lot of attention in darker environments, so some users may prefer to keep it on.
+With the padding on, the light is pretty subtle, but when you take the grill off, it draws a lot of attention in darker environments, so some users may prefer to keep it on.

 You will have the standard power switch and a standby switch.
-On the top side, you will find three different knobs for controlling volume, sub-phase, and low pass crossover.
+You will find three different knobs for controlling volume, sub-phase, and low pass crossover on the top side.

 The low pass crossover falls between 50 Hz and 160 Hz.
-And none of these knobs are analog and come with digital actuators for better precision in the control of the output.
-It is such features that tell you a story of how quality brand SVS truly is, and you can expect these features for this price range.
+And none of these knobs are analog and come with digital actuators for better precision in the output control.
+Such features tell you a story of how quality brand SVS truly is, and you can expect these features for this price range.

-This subwoofer also comes with automatic standby features as well to save some cost on your electricity.
-And last but not least is the RoHS compliance of this woofer that ensures the entire product is lead-free and comes with all internationally recognized safety certification.
+This subwoofer also comes with automatic standby features to save some cost on your electricity.
+And last but not least is the RoHS compliance of this woofer that ensures the entire product is lead-free and comes with all internationally recognized safety certifications.

-In terms of connectivity, if you compare the PB1000 with SB1000, you won’t see any difference at all.
-The usual coaxial LFE port allows you to connect your AV receiver.
+In terms of connectivity, if you compare the PB1000 with the SB1000, you won’t see any difference.
+The standard coaxial LFE port allows you to connect your AV receiver.

-A couple of inputs for line-level are there as well and the woofer also features a 5-way input for high-level speakers.
-Ann an AC/DC trigger is there as well that you can use in different situations.
+A couple of inputs for line-level are there as well, and the woofer also features a 5-way input for high-level speakers.
+There is also an AC/DC trigger is there that you can use in different situations.

 This subwoofer comes with all the standard controls that you can find on any subwoofer.
 You will find a power switch along with a standby mode switch.

-And then you will find 3 knobs where the first one controls the volume, the second one controls the phase while the thread one controls the low pass crossover.
+You will find three knobs where the first one controls the volume, the second controls the phase, while the third one controls the low pass crossover.

 These controls are not analog and are digitally actuated.
-It means when you use them you will receive a more accurate and free-of-noise adjustment control.
+When you use them, you will receive a more accurate and free-of-noise adjustment control.

-The SB1000 in its standby mode only consumes around 0.5W which is similar to PB1000 and it helps you in reducing your costs.
+The SB1000 in its standby mode only consumes around 0.5W, which is similar to PB1000, and it helps you reduce your costs.
 Apart from that, this speaker is also RoHS compliant like PB1000.

-And when we talk about connectivity, just like PB1000, the SB1000 also comes with the regular coaxial LFE port along with an input for line-level.
+And when we talk about connectivity, just like PB1000, the SB1000 also comes with the regular coaxial LFE port and an input for line-level.

-There are a couple of line-level outputs available as well along with the pair of 5-way wire inputs for the high-level speakers.
+There are a couple of line-level outputs available along with the pair of 5-way wire inputs for the high-level speakers.
 A trigger switch for AC/DC is also available for various circumstances.